spruceUI/AutoUpdater/README.md

 This should just be the 7zip file in the [latest spruce release](https://github.com/spruceUI/spruceOS/releases).

-Unzip the AutoUpdater.zip file and place the contents directly onto your SDCard's root.
+Unzip the EZUpdaterVx.x.x.zip file and place the contents directly onto your SDCard's root.
 They should align somewhat with the already existing spruce folders, like `Apps`.
 If it prompts you to overwrite be sure to accept.

 Place your spruceVxx.xx.xx.7z on the root of your SDCard. **Do not extract this file!** You should place the 7z directly on your SDCard.
 This will be used by AutoUpdater for you.